MetricOptimizedGating/MOG-Public/README.md

 ![](http://i.imgur.com/uCQb0Iz.jpg)

 To run the multi-parameter model select refine, once optimization is complete a plot of heart rates from the two-parameter and multi-parameter model is displayed.
+The muli-parameter model is available for anatomical scanning only.

 ![](http://i.imgur.com/x8IbOBB.jpg)
 ===